This is not the stretching or exercise attempt at solving pain you’ve already tried.

 The deeper connection

-Shoulder discomfort, neck tension, and headaches are often one connected pattern.
-When the shoulder blade can't do its work, the neck muscles step in and take over.
+Shoulder pain, neck tension, and headaches are often one connected pattern.

 Neck Pain